Battle of Montijo

-The Battle of Montijo was fought on 26 May 1644 near Montijo, Spain, during the Portuguese Restoration War.
-Portuguese and Spanish forces clashed in a chaotic engagement that ended without a clear strategic victor.
-While Portuguese forces temporarily retook the field, Spanish commanders claimed to have prevented a Portuguese advance.
+The Battle of Montijo was fought on 26 May 1644, in Montijo, Spain, between Portuguese and Spanish forces.
+Although the battle ended with a tactical Portuguese victory, the Spanish saw it as a strategic success as they claimed to have prevented Matias de Albuquerque from capturing Badajoz, despite Albuquerque having no intention of attacking that city.
+Due to the chaotic nature of the battle, its outcome is debated and casualty figures vary.

 Background

 Portuguese General Matias de Albuquerque knew the Spanish were commanded by the Carlo Andrea Caracciolo, marquis of Torrecuso, a renowned military tactician, and wanted to affirm his own presence.
 He managed to gather 6,000 infantry, 1,100 cavalry and six cannons, in order to give battle.
 He crossed the frontier attacking, pillaging and burning Vilar del Rey, Puebla and Boca de Manfarete until reaching the town of Montijo, which surrendered without a fight.

 Battle

 Not having encountered the Spanish army, Matias de Albuquerque decided to return to Alentejo.
 While on the march, the Portuguese were confronted by a Spanish force from Torrecuso's army, led by the Baron of Molinghem consisting of 4,000 infantry and 1,700 cavalry.
 On 26 May 1644 the two armies met not far from Montijo.

 The forces of Molinghem adopted a semi-circle formation, which would permit a simultaneous attack on the Portuguese front and flanks.
 Matias de Albuquerque, marching in a slow pace towards Portugal, had prepared for a rear attack by placing the infantry in two defensive lines with the strongest formations in the rear, the baggage wagons in the vanguard and the cavalry split between the two flanks.

 The six cannons of the Portuguese initiated the hostilities, the Spanish side soon replied, but very ineffectively.
 The Spanish cavalry attacked the Portuguese left flank, routing the 150 Dutch cavalry commanded by Captain Piper.
 The panic spread to the rest of the cavalry on both flanks who abandoned the field through their own lines, taking refuge in woods near Xévora, leaving the infantry disorganized.
 Led by Molinghem himself, the Spanish cavalry easily opened a breach in the centre of the Portuguese positions, taking the Portuguese artillery.
 Thinking that the battle was won, Molinghem's troops scattered themselves without care on the field looting.
 Albuquerque's horse was killed and he was found fighting on foot by a French officer named Lamorlé (fighting for the Portuguese) who gave him his own horse.